psunlpgroup/GreaterPrompt/README.md

 4. optimize the prompt

     ```python
-    # optimize the prompt, optimizer will return a list of optimized prompts and some meta information(e.g. id, question, initial prompt)
+    # optimize the prompt, optimizer will return a dict containing original question and a list of optimized prompts
-    p_stars, meta_info = optimizer.optimize(
+    outputs = optimizer.optimize(
         inputs=dataset1,
-        # extractor will be applied to all prompts inside the input dataset
+        # this extractor will be applied to all prompts inside the dataset
-        extractor="Only return the exact answer. \
-                Therefore, the final answer (use exact format: '$ True' or '$ False') is $ ",
-        rounds=T
+        p_extractor="\nNext, only give the exact answer, no extract words or any punctuation:",
+        rounds=80
     )
     ```